-- 13. THAT in addition to any existing authority, the Board be and it is hereby empowered, pursuant to Section 570 of the Companies Act 2006, to allot equity securities (within the meaning of Section 560 of the said Act) for cash pursuant to the authority conferred by resolution 12 above and/or where such allotment constitutes an allotment of equity securities by virtue of Section 573 of the said Act, as if Section 561 of the said Act did not apply to any such allotment, provided that this power shall be limited to the allotment of equity securities or sale of shares out of treasury up to an aggregate nominal value of £683,874 (equivalent to 6,838,740 shares and 10% of the issued share capital as at 13 September 2017), and shall expire on the earlier of the conclusion of the next Annual General Meeting of the Company after the passing of this resolution and 9 February 2018, save that the Company may before such expiry make an offer or agreement which would or might require equity securities to be allotted or sold after such expiry and the Board may allot or sell equity securities in pursuance of such an offer or agreement as if the power conferred hereby had not expired. - 14.
-THAT, in substitution for the Company's existing authority, the Company be and is hereby authorised in accordance with Section 701 of the Companies Act 2006 (the "Act") to make market purchases (within the meaning of Section 693 of the Act) of its Ordinary shares of 10p each ("Ordinary Shares") provided that: - the maximum number of Ordinary Shares hereby authorised to be purchased shall not exceed 10,251,272 Ordinary Shares (being 14.99% of the Company's issued ordinary share capital as at 13 September 2017 (being the latest practicable date prior to the date of this notice) excluding any Ordinary Shares held in treasury); - (ii) the minimum price which may be paid for an Ordinary Share shall be not less than the nominal amount of such Ordinary Share at the time of purchase; and - (iii) the maximum price (exclusive of expenses) which may be paid for an Ordinary Share shall be the higher of (a) 5% above the average of the middle market prices of the Ordinary Shares according to the Daily Official List of the London Stock Exchange for the five business days immediately before the date on which the Company agrees to buy the Ordinary Shares, and (b) that stipulated by the regulatory technical standards adopted by the EU pursuant to the Market Abuse Regulation from time to time.
+- 13. THAT in substitution for any existing authority, the Board be and it is hereby empowered, pursuant to Section 570 of the Companies Act 2006, to allot equity securities (within the meaning of Section 560 of the said Act) for cash pursuant to the authority conferred by resolution 12 above and/or where such allotment constitutes an allotment of equity securities by virtue of Section 573 of the said Act, as if Section 561 of the said Act did not apply to any such allotment, provided that this power shall be limited to the allotment of equity securities or sale of shares out of treasury up to an aggregate nominal value of £633,968 (equivalent to 63,396,844 Ordinary shares and 10% of the issued share capital as at 30 September 2019), and shall expire on the earlier of the conclusion of the next Annual General Meeting of the Company after the passing of this resolution and 6 February 2021, save that the Company may before such expiry make an offer or agreement which would or might require equity securities to be allotted or sold after such expiry and the Board may allot or sell equity securities in pursuance of such an offer or agreement as if the power conferred hereby had not expired. - 14.
+THAT, in substitution for the Company's existing authority, the Company be and is hereby authorised in accordance with Section 701 of the Companies Act 2006 (the "Act") to make market purchases (within the meaning of Section 693 of the Act) of its Ordinary shares of 10p each ("Ordinary shares") provided that: - (i) the maximum number of Ordinary shares hereby authorised to be purchased shall not exceed 9,503,186 Ordinary shares (being 14.99% of the Company's issued ordinary share capital as at 30 September 2019 (being the latest practicable date prior to the date of this notice) excluding any Ordinary shares held in treasury); - (ii) the minimum price which may be paid for an Ordinary share shall be not less than the nominal amount of such Ordinary share at the time of purchase; and - (iii) the maximum price (exclusive of expenses) which may be paid for an Ordinary share shall be the higher of (a) 5% above the average of the middle market prices of the Ordinary shares according to the Daily Official List of the London Stock Exchange for the five business days immediately before the date on which the Company agrees to buy the Ordinary shares, and (b) that stipulated by the regulatory technical standards adopted by the EU pursuant to the Market Abuse Regulation from time to time.

-This authority shall continue for the period ending on the earlier of: (i) the date on which the maximum number of Ordinary Shares authorised to be purchased pursuant to this resolution 14 have been purchased by the Company; (ii) the date of the next Annual General Meeting of the Company after the passing of this resolution; and (iii) 8 May 2019 provided that if the Company has agreed, before this authority expires, to purchase Ordinary Shares where the purchase will or may be executed after this authority expires (whether wholly or in part), the Company may complete such purchase as if this authority has not expired.
+This authority shall continue for the period ending on the earlier of: (i) the date on which the maximum number of Ordinary shares authorised to be purchased pursuant to this resolution 14 have been purchased by the Company; (ii) the date of the next Annual General Meeting of the Company after the passing of this resolution; and (iii) 6 February 2021 provided that if the Company has agreed, before this authority expires, to purchase Ordinary shares where the purchase will or may be executed after this authority expires (whether wholly or in part), the Company may complete such purchase as if this authority has not expired.

-Registered Office:

-By Order of the Board
+Registered Office: By Order of the Board

-c/o Stephenson Harwood LLP 1 Finsbury Circus London EC2M 7SH PATAC Limited Company Secretary 14 September 2017
+c/o Stephenson Harwood LLP 1 Finsbury Circus London EC2M 7SH PATAC Limited Company Secretary 1 October 2019